eagles-project/haero/README.md

    in `include`, `lib`, `bin`, and `share` ѕubdirectories within your build directory.

+### Model subcomponents

+The Haero library includes its basic library and interfaces as well as a standalone driver for testing purposes.
+These two components are separated into different namespaces, @ref haero and @ref driver.

 ### Making code changes and rebuilding

 This project uses **build trees** that are separate from source trees.
 This